Last Updated on April 11, 2022 by Rei Garnet

-Rabbits pooping outside their litter box is either a sign of territorial behavior of unneutered rabbits or a lost litter training.
+Rabbits pooping outside their litter boxes is either a sign of the territorial behavior of unneutered rabbits or a sign of lost litter training.

 It could be that your rabbit hasn’t fully grasped their litter training.
-If your rabbit is only litter trained for a couple of weeks, it might need more time to perfect it.
+If your rabbit has only been litter-trained for a couple of weeks, it might need more time to perfect it.

-Rabbits likes to poop while eating.
-Your rabbits should be standing on their litter box while eating.
+Rabbits like to poop while eating.
+Your rabbits should be standing in their litter box while eating.
 Also, make sure that the litter box is big enough for your rabbit.

-How to stop your rabbits from pooping everwhere?
+How to stop your rabbits from pooping everywhere?

 The best way to stop your rabbit from pooping everywhere is to get them neutered.
-Neutering a rabbit would lessen their hormonal-related territorial behaviors like pooping everywhere to mark their territory.
+Neutering a rabbit would reduce their hormonal-related territorial behaviors like pooping everywhere to mark their territory.

-You should also litter train your rabbit by placing a litter box to the place they frequently poop.
+You should also litter train your rabbit by placing a litter box in the area where they frequently poop.

-Rabbits that are pooping everywhere are a common territorial behavior that rabbits do to mark their territory.
-To limit this behavior, you should get your rabbits neutered before they reach their sexual maturity at 4 months old.
+Rabbits that are pooping everywhere are a common territorial behavior that rabbits use to mark their territory.
+To limit this behavior, you should get your rabbits neutered before they reach sexual maturity at 4 months old.

 Neutering or spaying a rabbit would also make it easier to litter train your rabbit.

-Finally, even neutered rabbits could lose their litter training due to certain triggers like health problems, stress, new rabbit, and new territory.
+Finally, even neutered rabbits could lose their litter training due to certain triggers like health problems, stress, new rabbits, and new territory.

 - Rabbit Has Poop Stuck To His Bum.
 What Is It And What To Do About It?